flugel-it/minikube-wks/README.md

 _Minikube is forced to run with ````--vm-driver=none```` and ````sudo```` due to a VirtualBox [limitation.](https://www.virtualbox.org/ticket/4032)_

 ##### Step 3:
-Stop Minikube and logout fromt the Vagrant machine.
+Stop Minikube and logout from the Vagrant machine.
 ````
 ~$ sudo minikube stop
 ~$ logout